grafana/google-sheets-datasource/docs/sources/query-editor.md

 ## Use SQL expressions with Google Sheets data

-You can use Grafana's [SQL expression](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/panels-visualizations/query-transform-data/expression-queries/) transformation to filter or aggregate Google Sheets data.
+You can use the [SQL expression](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/panels-visualizations/query-transform-data/expression-queries/) transformation to filter or aggregate Google Sheets data.
 However, there are limitations to be aware of:

 - The Google Sheets plugin returns data in **wide format** (one column per field, with the first row as headers).
 SQL expressions expect this format by default.
 - If your sheet layout produces data that Grafana interprets as long format (for example, a single value column with a label column), the SQL expression may fail with errors such as `[sse.readDataError] input data must be a wide series but got type not`.
 - To avoid these errors, ensure your sheet has distinct column headers and that each column contains a consistent data type.
 If a column has mixed types, the plugin treats it as a string, which may cause type mismatches in SQL expressions.
-- For complex transformations, consider using Grafana's built-in [transformations](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/panels-visualizations/query-transform-data/transform-data/) (such as **Convert field type**, **Filter by value**, or **Group by**) instead of SQL expressions, as these handle Google Sheets data more reliably.
+- For complex transformations, consider using the built-in [transformations](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/panels-visualizations/query-transform-data/transform-data/) (such as **Convert field type**, **Filter by value**, or **Group by**) instead of SQL expressions, as these handle Google Sheets data more reliably.

 ## Next steps